 This three-day event comprised seminars by research leaders in genomics and biodiversity, hands-on training sessions in analyses of ‘big data’, and a career development workshop.
 It concluded with a public lecture by Dr Rebecca Johnson, Director of the Australian Museum Research Institute.
 Attendance was limited to 50 early- to mid-career researchers from Australia and New Zealand.

 The workshop was supported by the Australian Academy of Science, University of Sydney, and University of Copenhagen.
 The organising committee comprised early- and mid-career researchers from the Australian Museum (Jackie Nguyen), Australian National University (Dan Rosauer, David Duchene, Xia Hua), and University of Sydney (Cara Van Der Wal, Jackie Mahar, Mang Shi, Simon Ho).

 15–16 July 2019, University of Sydney

 This free two-day workshop provided an introduction to phylogenetic analysis, including practical exercises based on the software MEGA and BEAST2.
 Day 1 dealt with interpreting phylogenetic trees, molecular data, sequence alignment, evolutionary models, and phylogenetic methods.
 Day 2 provided an introduction to Bayesian phylogenetic analysis and includes Bayesian statistics, priors, and molecular dating.
-All of the teaching materials are available on GitHub.

 Languages, Genes, and Prehistory